A6terabytenta/command-line-application/README.md

 ## Solution

-## Technologies applied for the project
+## Technologies are used in the project
 1. Spring Boot version ``2.2.6``
 2. Maven to manage dependency and build project
 3. Code quality assurance with Sonar and PMD